Skip to content

 Money sovereignty editorial illustration for The Unhacked

 You worked the overtime.
 You skipped the holiday.
 You watched the number in your account climb, slowly, the way you were told it would if you were disciplined.
-And then you read that prices rose 6% this year while your savings paid you almost nothing, and something cold settled in your chest: the money is there, but it’s quietly worth less every single morning you don’t look.
+And then you read that prices rose 3.5% over the last year — the CPI-U’s 12-month change through June 2026, per the Bureau of Labor Statistics — while your savings paid you almost nothing, and something cold settled in your chest: the money is there, but it’s quietly worth less every single morning you don’t look.
 You did everything right.
 You’re still losing — to a process you never agreed to and can’t see.

 The short version: Wealth sovereignty means holding assets that no single institution can freeze, debase, or seize without your consent — built in layers, safest first.
 The base is durable, self-custodied stores of value (physical gold you actually hold, Bitcoin whose keys you control).
 Above that sits a yield layer in audited DeFi protocols, and a small, optional speculation layer with money you can afford to lose.
-Self-custody (hardware wallets, offline seed-phrase backups) is the foundation; rigorous protocol audits manage the risk; legal tax planning reduces the leak.
+Self-custody (hardware wallets, offline seed-phrase backups) is the foundation — though it transfers risk to you rather than removing it, and lost keys are unrecoverable; rigorous protocol audits manage the risk without eliminating it; legal tax planning reduces the leak.
+No asset here is a guaranteed store of value, and DeFi yields are neither contractual nor insured.
 None of this is investment advice or a promise of returns — it’s a framework for owning the keys instead of renting your own financial life.

 The villain isn’t your bank.
 It’s the off switch you don’t control.